-As shown in my last three articles, there are a number of very important steps that must be followed in order to insure good brazing, as shown here once again in Table 1.
+As shown in my last three articles, there are a number of very important steps that must be followed in order to ensure good brazing, as shown here once again in Table 1.
 We’ve looked at some proper design criteria for brazing, and the last two articles have covered some important aspects of cleanliness in brazing.
-In this current article we will explore grit blasting and tumble-deburring as common methods many companies use to prepare surfaces prior to their being assembled for subsequent brazing.
+In this current article, we will explore grit blasting and tumble-deburring as common methods many companies use to prepare surfaces prior to their being assembled for subsequent brazing.

 Grit blasting surfaces involves placing parts in a special chamber, as shown in Fig. 1, and then using a high-pressure stream of hard particles being blasted at the surface of the part in order to remove certain surface contaminants, such as surface oxides, that would otherwise interfere with good brazing, i.e., would prevent the molten brazing filler metal (BFM) from being able to effectively alloy with, and bond to, the base metals onto which it is being applied.

 IMPORTANT: Never use a grit blasting operation for removal of greases, lubricants, or oils.
 They are completely ineffective for that.

 Grit blasting does NOT replace degreasing operations since grit blasting cannot remove such oily surface contaminants.
 Instead, the grit blasting would drive those ingredients into the surface of the metals, making them even more difficult to braze!
 Additionally, such use of a grit blaster will quickly contaminate the grit in the blast-cabinet, rendering it useless for effective removal of surface oxides.
 It might also so contaminate the blasting cabinet itself, that the cabinet must be shut down and thoroughly cleaned to remove the oils/lubricants, etc., that have now contaminated all surfaces in the blast cabinet, including its pumping and circulating systems.